progressive-instruments/phrasa-docs/docs/getting_started.md

 >3-4.pitch.grid (chord g-maj)
 ```

-Here, by using the subject `>1-4` (lines 7 and 9), we assign some properties to phrases 1 to 4 in a single expression.
-Later in lines 12-14 we variate the properties for phrases 1.3 and 2.3.

 By setting multiple phrases collectively, we are keeping all their shared properties in one place.
 This will make our piece much more flexible.

-Check out the diagram below, representing the resulted phrases (the vertical lines) and events (the yellow rectangles):
+Here is a diagram that illustrates the resulted phrases and and events:

 ![](img/reusability_example.png)

-Imagine how hard you had to work writing these events one by one, and how hard you'd work if you wanted to change them.
-This is the true power of reusability.
+Imagine how hard you had to work writing these events one by one, and even harder if you wanted to make a change.
+This is the power of reusability.

 ## Sequencing

 Until now we have played with musical elements based on the concepts of hierarchy and repetition.
-What we're still missing is usage of the most fundamental concept of perceiving time - **continuity**, the phenomenon of things changing in a sequential manner.
+Now let's play with another fundamental concept of perceiving time - **continuity**.

-So what's Phrasa take on it?
-Sequences!
+For this we have our old pal - the sequencer:

 ``` phrasa linenums="1"
 tempo 125bpm